christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 ### Elevation of Privilege

 *Mitigation*: The web app enforces a strict authorization matrix for each page based on both roles and organizational filters.
-Privileged links are inaccessible to unprivileged users both by not being shown as well as prevention of use by the Controller (PageController performs role checks and org checks and enforces the annotated privileges on each page).
+Privileged links are inaccessible to unprivileged users both by not being shown as well as prevention of use by the Controller (Page Controller performs role checks and org checks and enforces the annotated privileges on each page).
 Non-administrative users cannot modify their own access level.